EMERGENCY INFORMATION FDOT Emergency Travel Alert: For information on the current situation, please visit the following page - Alerts.

 FDOT developed a public involvement program as part of this PD&E Study.
 The public involvement process is designed to ensure public input in the development of project alternatives by actively encouraging and facilitating the involvement of the general public, citizens, interested groups, elected and appointed officials, environmental resource agencies, and other stakeholders.
 Opportunities to comment include communication with project staff and attending public meetings.
 A Public Kick-Off Meeting was held on Tuesday, December 5, 2017, an Alternatives Public Workshop was held on Thursday, March 7, 2019 and a Public Hearing was held on Thursday, November 7, 2019 at the West Dade Regional Library.
 You can view the meeting materials on the Documents and Publications web page.

-A second Alternatives Public Workshop was held on Tuesday, December 14, 2021 from 6 p.m. to 8 p.m.; in-person at the FDOT District Six Auditorium, located at 1000 NW 111 Avenue, Miami, Florida 33172; and simultaneously online using GoToWebinar.
+A second Alternatives Public Workshop was held on Tuesday, December 14, 2021 from 6 p.m. to 8 p.m.; In-person at the FDOT District Six Auditorium, located at 1000 NW 111th Avenue, Miami, Florida 33172; and simultaneously online using the GoToWebinar platform.

 Watch the full video of the meeting by clicking here.